Gastroparesis, Chronic Intestinal Pseudo Obstruction, and Short Bowel Syndrome

 A disease is characterized as "rare" if it affects less than 200,000 people.
 You may hear this and think, "If it's less than 200,000 people why should I care?".
 Well, it turns out that rare diseases are not so rare after all.
 30 million people in the United States are living with rare diseases.
 This is hard to believe, but 1 in every 10 Americans are living with rare diseases.
 This means that about 12 kids in my class could be living with a rare disease.
 If all of the people with rare diseases lived in one country, it would be the world's 3rd most populous country according to Global Genes.
 All the people living with rare diseases are equal to the United State population.
 Approximately 50% of the people affected by rare diseases are children.
 Some of these children live their entire lives not knowing what it is like to be healthy.
 Others, like my sister lose their youth before they can drive, drink and vote.

 Gastroparesis is a disease that affects the normal movements of the muscles in your stomach.
 My sister has idiopathic gastroparesis.
-Diabetes didn't cause it, and no one seems to know what did.
+Diabetes did not cause it, and no one seems to know what did.
 We have been to four different pediatric hospitals that have all told us that her stomachache is in her head.
 Dr. Samuel Nurko at Boston Children's Hospital diagnosed her with gastroparesis in February.
-Most of the time the cause of gastroparesis can be hidden, and the doctors can't find a cause so they have to go off of the symptoms the patient has.
+Most of the time the cause of gastroparesis can be hidden, and the doctors can't find a cause, so they have to go off of the symptoms the patient has.

 The effects of gastroparesis are destroying people today.
 Additionally, according to IFFGD, "Most people with gastroparesis experience nausea and vomiting.
 Many have abdominal discomfort or pain, which can range from bothersome to debilitating.
 Other prominent symptoms include bloating, fullness after eating, or early fullness (satiety) - the inability to finish a meal.
 These symptoms may be mild or severe, depending on the person."
 My sister lives with abdominal pain/discomfort most of the time.
 She cannot eat through her mouth, but almost every morning she wakes up with severe bloating.
 On some days she looks like she is seven months pregnant.